Devyani37/SearchAPI/README.md

 ### 2. The Visualization

 Create two data visualizations (Chart, graph, etc.) based on the provided data sets.
 Ideally these two visualizations should be complimentary and tell a story.
-If you extract supporting data into static files rather than when the main visualization program is executed, provide the script and/or method used to create that supporting data.
+If you extract supporting data into static files rather than fetch the data during execution, provide the script and/or method used to create that supporting data.

 Take a look here if you need inspiration: https://fivethirtyeight.com/features/a-nerds-guide-to-the-2229-paintings-at-moma/

 ### 3. The Data Grid

 Access data from one or both files to produce a table with sorting, filtering, and paging.
-Ideally this table provides a good user experience and is responsive.
-Combine the two data sets into a master/detail view that allows navigating between the list of artists and the list of their artworks.
+This table should provide a good user experience and be responsive.
+If you haev time, combine the two data sets into a master/detail view that allows navigating between the list of artists and the list of their artworks.

 How We Evaluate